slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

 You can think of it as a type class, even though it is not really a valid type class because it doesn't have the coherence restriction - a type can implement a type class in more than one way.
 For example, you might want to have a bunch of instances of `ContextShift[IO]` lying around, each constructed using a different `ExecutionContext` and representing a different thread pool (one for blocking I/O, one for CPU-heavy stuff, etc.).
-As mentioned earlier, constructing an instance of `ContextShift[IO]` is easy: `val cs = IO.contextShift(executionContext)`.
+Constructing an instance of `ContextShift[IO]` is easy: `val cs = IO.contextShift(executionContext)`.

 Method `shift` is how we achieve fairness.
-Every fiber will be executed synchronously until shifted, at which point other fibers have the chance to advance their work.
+Every fiber will be executed synchronously until shifted, at which point other fibers will have the chance to advance their work.

 Don't confuse `shift` from `ContextShift` with `IO.shift`.
 The semantics are the same, but they come in slightly different forms.